-A sub-group of the NTS Charging Methodology Forum identified that as the inputs into the LRMC model are varied the resulting price changes are not intuitive and the changes can cause unpredictable results, and the changes to prices can be volatile.
+A sub-group of the NTS Charging Methodology Forum identified that as the inputs into the LRMC model are varied the resulting price changes are not intuitive and the changes can cause unpredictable results, and the changes to prices can be volatile (link to material).
 As a result, similar offtake points (in terms of offtake volumes and distances from points of entry) may incur materially different charges.
 Use of a methodology which delivers more comparable costs would better facilitate these objectives.